waiphyo69/ruby_rpn_cli/README.md

 ## About

-This is an implementation of command-Line based Reverse Polish Nation Calculator in ruby.
+This is an implementation of command-line based Reverse Polish Nation Calculator in ruby.

 Floats, integers and four basic arithmetic operators are allowed to enter one at a time.